 Mandibular ORN may occur in ~20% (5-37%) of patients 2,4.

-Mandibular ORN typically occurs in patient who have received a dose of >60 Gy 4.
+Mandibular ORN typically occurs in a patient who has received a dose of >60 Gy 4.
 Osteoradionecrosis changes may occur within a year of therapy.

 Features include 2,4